 If the manuscript has been already published in Plant Ecology and Evolution, the editor in chief will take a decision based on the nature of the problem:

-The editorial team will always take each case separately, look for the most appropriate solution and will involve every person or institution concerned by the problem in the investigation.
+The editorial team will always take each case separately, look for the most appropriate solution, and will involve every person or institution implicated by the problem in the investigation.